 Another factor to consider is where you buy your mattress.
 You’ll probably pay much more for a mattress at a store than you will online.
 This can be attributed to the higher overhead costs for store owners that come from operating a brick-and-mortar establishment; most online brands operate few, if any, physical stores.
 Lastly, you’ll often find sizable discounts during holiday weekend sales, as well as Black Friday and other major shopping days.

-Considering the average hybrid costs at least $1,600 in a queen size, the DreamCloud is fairly affordable by comparison.
+The DreamCloud Premier’s sticker price is lower than that of the average hybrid mattress, which costs at least $1,600 in a queen size.
+The DreamCloud is much more affordable by comparison.
 This is especially true when you compare DreamCloud vs. Purple hybrid models.
-The DreamCloud’s price-point is also quite low for a mattress with a 15-inch profile, and the DreamCloud is designed with a Euro-top padded with memory foam, 8-inch pocketed coils, a cashmere cover, and other luxurious components.
+DreamCloud price-points are also quite reasonable given the luxurious components of these beds, which include cashmere-blend covers, a Euro-top padded with memory foam, and thick pocketed coils.

-Additionally, the DreamCloud is backed by a 365-night sleep trial and a lifetime warranty, both much longer than average (see next section for details).
-Overall, the DreamCloud offers a lot of value for its sticker price.
+Additionally, each DreamCloud model is backed by a 365-night sleep trial and a lifetime warranty – both much longer than average.
+Overall, DreamCloud models offer a lot of value given their sticker prices.

-As you can see, Purple mattresses vary considerably in terms of price.
+Purple mattresses vary considerably in terms of price.
 The flagship Purple Mattress is the most affordable model.
-While it may not offer the same durability of Purple’s hybrid models, this mattress delivers a distinct feel thanks to its Purple Grid comfort layer.
 The Purple Hybrid’s price-point is in line with the average hybrid model, particularly hybrids with proprietary components like the Purple Grid.